seedlings growing in a milk jug outside after being winter sown

 Depending on your location, you may begin sowing seeds sometime between December and March.
 (Whichever is your coldest month.)

-Winter sowing works best with certain types of seeds.
+Winter sowing only works for certain types of seeds.

-Look for terms such as hardy, self-sows, reseeds, cold stratify/stratification, withstands frost, sow in early autumn/winter/spring, direct sow before frost on the back of the seed packet.
+On the seed packet, look for terms such as hardy, self-sows, reseeds, cold stratify/stratification, withstands frost, sow in early autumn/winter/spring, direct sow before frost.

-Seeds with these labels need to be cold stratified (or overwintered) in order to sprout.
+Seeds with these labels need to go through the process of cold stratification (or be exposed to cold temperatures) in order to sprout.
 You will have great results winter sowing them.

 Tropical and tender plants, such as tomatoes and peppers, will not do well as they need much warmer temps to sprout.